Microsoft Mail: PC Networks

 The second Microsoft Mail product, Microsoft Mail for PC Networks 2.1, was introduced in 1991.
 It was based on Network Courier, a LAN email system produced by Consumers Software of Vancouver, B.C., which Microsoft had bought.
 Following the initial 1991 rebranding release, Microsoft issued its first major update as Version 3.0 in 1992.
 This version included Microsoft's first Global Address Book technology and first networked scheduling application, Microsoft Schedule+.

 Versions 3.0 through 3.5 included email clients for MS-DOS, OS/2 1.31, Mac OS, Windows (both 16 and 32-bit), a separate Windows for Workgroups Mail client, and a DOS-based Remote Client for use over pre-PPP/pre-SLIP dialup modem connections.
 A stripped-down version of the PC-based server, Microsoft Mail for PC Networks, was included in Windows 95 and Windows NT 4.0.
 The last version based on this architecture was 3.5; afterwards, it was replaced by Microsoft Exchange Server, which started with version 4.0.

 The client software was also named Microsoft Mail, and was included in some older versions of Microsoft Office such as version 4.x.
 The original "Inbox" (Exchange client or Windows Messaging) of Windows 95 also had the capability to connect to an MS Mail server.

+As of 1999 an estimated 10 million seats of Microsoft Mail existed.
 Microsoft Mail Server was eventually replaced by Microsoft Exchange; Microsoft Mail Client, Microsoft Exchange Client, and Schedule+ were eventually replaced by Outlook (Windows and Mac).